 Orthodontic treatment moves teeth that are crowded, rotated or are in incorrect bite position.
 By fixing these problems, orthodontics helps keep your mouth healthy.
 Crowded or rotated teeth can be harder to clean, putting your child at risk for cavities, gum disease and causing extra stress on the chewing muscles that can lead to headaches, TMJ syndrome and neck, shoulder and back pain.Teeth that are crowded or rotated effect your child’s appearance and cause them to become self conscious.
 The severity of your child’s symptoms will determine which orthodontic approach is likely to be the most effective.

-Phase I-The goal of Phase I Treatment is to develop the child's jaws to make room for the future eruption of permanent teeth and to improve the relationship of the upper and lower jaws.
+The goal of early intervention treatment is to develop the child's jaws to make room for the future eruption of permanent teeth and to improve the relationship of the upper and lower jaws.
 An upper or lower jaw that is growing too much or not enough can benefit from this early orthodontic treatment.
 A variety of appliances maybe utilized during this phase of treatment.

 The primary goal of Othrotropics is to reverse unwanted facial growth that has occurred and redirect growth in a more favorable direction and to correct oral posture that caused the face to deviate from the intended growth pattern.